How to use Leapable

 Compare two documents

-Rolled-up summary of the whole corpus
+Rolled-up summary of the whole source library

-List what's in a database
+List what's in a vault

 Show me the first 20 documents in research-papers, sorted by most recent.
 Include file name, page count, and status.